Wastewater treatment: Sedimentation

 Solids such as stones, grit, and sand may be removed from wastewater by gravity when density differences are sufficient to overcome dispersion by turbulence.
 This is typically achieved using a grit channel designed to produce an optimum flow rate that allows grit to settle and other less-dense solids to be carried forward to the next treatment stage.
 Gravity separation of solids is the primary treatment of sewage, where the unit process is called "primary settling tanks" or "primary sedimentation tanks".
 It is also widely used for the treatment of other types of wastewater.
 Solids that are denser than water will accumulate at the bottom of quiescent settling basins.
 More complex clarifiers also have skimmers to simultaneously remove floating grease such as soap scum and solids such as feathers, wood chips, or condoms.
 Containers like the API oil-water separator are specifically designed to separate non-polar liquids.

 Biological and chemical processes

 Oxidation

-Oxidation reduces the biochemical oxygen demand of wastewater, and may reduce the toxicity of some impurities.
+Oxidation lowers the biochemical oxygen demand of wastewater, and may detoxify some impurities.
 Secondary treatment converts organic compounds into carbon dioxide, water, and biosolids through oxidation and reduction reactions.
 Chemical oxidation is widely used for disinfection.